Optimal estimation of variance in nonparametric regression with random design: Appendix

 \section{Appendix}

 Throughout the supplement, we continue to use the notation introduced in the main paper.
 We also use the following new notation.
 For any positive integer $d\geq 2$, $\mathbb{S}^{d-1}$ stands for the unit Euclidean sphere in $\RR^d$.
+For a real vector $\mbf{x}$, define $\|\mbf{x}\|_0$ as the number of nonzero coordinates of $\mbf{x}$.
+When writing the H\"older class $\Lambda_{\alpha,I}(C)$, we will omit the domain $I$ in the subscript for simplicity.
+For two distributions $\P$ and $\Q$ on $\RR$, we will write $\P*\Q$ as their convolution.